UT-Computational-NE/progression_problems/docs/source/progression_problems/TRIGA/system_specifications.rst

 in aluminum.

-General geometric specifications relevant to the TRIGA progression problems are summarized in :numref:`table-graphite-element`, and the axial configuration of the fuel element is depicted in :numref:`figure-graphite-element-axial_profile`.
+General geometric specifications relevant to the TRIGA progression problems are summarized in :numref:`table-graphite-element`, and the axial configuration of the graphite element is depicted in :numref:`figure-graphite-element-axial_profile`.

 .. table:: Graphite Rod Geometry Specifications